ttc24/Dungeon-Crawler/README.md

 Progress is automatically saved whenever you clear a floor.
 On the next launch you will be asked if you want to continue.

+Save data is written to `~/.dungeon_crawler/saves/savegame.json`.
+The file is a JSON document containing the current floor and full player state including statistics, inventory, equipped weapon and companions.
+High scores are stored in `scores.json` alongside the save file.

 ## Objectives

 - Survive each floor and defeat the boss to descend.